HonestoJago/Discord-Werewolf-Bot/README.md

-# Discord Werewolf Bot 🐺
+# Discord Werewolf Bot 🐺 (Early Development)

-A sophisticated Discord bot that brings the classic social deduction game Werewolf (Mafia) to life with video and voice chat integration.
-This bot provides a fully automated game experience with multiple roles, private channels, and seamless phase management.
+A Discord bot that brings the classic social deduction game Werewolf (Mafia) to life with video and voice chat integration.
+This project is currently in early development, with plans to add more roles, features, and gameplay mechanics in future updates.

+## 🚧 Development Status

+This bot is currently in active development.
+While core gameplay mechanics are functional, you may encounter bugs or incomplete features.
+We welcome contributions and feedback to help improve the project.

+### Planned Features
+- Additional roles (Witch, Mason, Fool, etc.)
+- Custom game settings (day/night duration, role combinations)
+- Game statistics and player rankings
+- Multiple language support
+- Web dashboard for server configuration
+- Advanced moderation tools

-## ✨ Key Features
+## ✨ Current Features

-### 🎮 Immersive Gameplay
+### 🎮 Gameplay Integration
-- **Video/Voice Integration**: Real-time face-to-face discussions during day phases
-- **Automated Moderation**: Fully automated game flow with phase management
+- **Video/Voice Management**: Automated control of player video/audio based on game phase
-- **Private Channels**: Secure channels for werewolves and spectators
+- **Private Channels**: Secure communication for special roles and spectators
-- **Direct Messaging**: Private role assignments and night actions
+- **Direct Messaging**: Private role assignments and night action coordination
-- **Interactive UI**: Button-based controls and rich embeds
+- **Interactive UI**: Button-based controls and rich embeds for intuitive gameplay

-### 🎭 Role System
+### 🎭 Current Role System

 #### Core Roles
-- 🐺 **Werewolves**: Hunt in packs (1 per 4 players)
+- 🐺 **Werewolves** (1 per 4 players)
+  - Form a minority team trying to eliminate villagers
+  - Vote each night to eliminate one player
+  - Win when they equal or outnumber villagers

+- 👁️ **Seer** (Always 1)
-- 👁️ **Seer**: Investigates one player nightly
+  - Investigates one player each night
+  - Learns if the investigated player is a werewolf
+  - Must balance sharing information with staying alive

+- 👥 **Villagers** (Remaining players)
-- 👥 **Villagers**: Deduce and eliminate threats
+  - Must deduce and eliminate werewolves through discussion
+  - Vote during the day to eliminate suspicious players
+  - Win when all werewolves are eliminated

-#### Special Roles
+#### Optional Roles
+- 🛡️ **Bodyguard**
-- 🛡️ **Bodyguard**: Protects players from werewolf attacks
+  - Protects one player each night from werewolf attacks
+  - Cannot protect the same player twice in a row
+  - Must strategically choose protection targets

-- 💘 **Cupid**: Links players' fates through love
+- 💘 **Cupid**
+  - Chooses two players to be lovers at the start
+  - If one lover dies, the other dies of heartbreak
+  - Creates interesting strategic dynamics

-- 🏹 **Hunter**: Takes revenge upon death
+- 🏹 **Hunter**
+  - When eliminated, can take one other player with them
+  - Powerful revenge ability that can turn the tide
+  - Must choose target carefully

-## 🎮 Game Flow
+## 🎮 Detailed Game Flow

 ### Setup Phase
-1. Create game with `/create`
+1. Server admin uses `/create` to start a new game session
-2. Players join via button or `/join`
+2. Players join using the Join button or `/join` command
-3. Game creator configures optional roles
+3. Game creator can:
+   - Toggle optional roles (Bodyguard, Cupid, Hunter)
+   - View current player list and role distribution
-4. Start game when ready
+   - Start the game when ready (minimum 4 players)

-### Night Zero
+### Night Zero (First Night)
+1. All players receive their roles via DM
+2. Special role actions occur:
    - Werewolves learn their teammates
-- Seer receives initial investigation
+   - Seer receives first investigation
    - Cupid (if present) chooses lovers
+3. Players should disable cameras/mics

 ### Day Phase
-- All players enable cameras/mics
+1. All players enable cameras and microphones
+2. Discussion period begins
+3. Players can:
-- Discuss and nominate suspects
+   - Nominate suspects for elimination
+   - Second others' nominations
-- Vote to eliminate suspects
+   - Vote on eliminations
+4. Voting System:
+   - Nominations need a second to proceed to voting
+   - All living players except the accused can vote
+   - Majority needed for elimination

 ### Night Phase
-- All players disable cameras/mics
+1. All players disable cameras and microphones
-- Role-specific actions occur
+2. Role-specific actions occur in order:
+   - Seer investigates a player
+   - Bodyguard protects a player
+   - Werewolves vote to eliminate a player
-- Results revealed at dawn
+3. Results are revealed at dawn

-## 🚀 Setup & Installation
+## 🚀 Detailed Installation Guide

 ### Prerequisites
 - Node.js 16.9.0 or higher
-- Discord Bot Token
+- Discord Bot Token (from Discord Developer Portal)
 - Discord Server with admin privileges
+- Git (for cloning repository)

-### Environment Setup
+### Environment Variables
-1. Create `.env` file:
+Create a `.env` file in the root directory with the following:

 BOT_TOKEN=your_discord_bot_token
 CLIENT_ID=your_client_id